 - Supports Linux file formats only

 As the name suggests, it is a Universal USB installer primarily made for Linux-based distros.
-You should pick the Univeral USB installer if you want to flash both windows and Linux-based image files.
-It is quick to load and can create bootable USB drives at insanely fast rates.
-In fact, it is very similar to Rufus in terms of performance as well as appearance.
+You should pick the Univeral USB installer to flash Windows and Linux-based image files.

 - Supports both Windows & Linux file images